Pattern

 Parameters

-Section titled “Parameters”Output
+Section titled “Parameters”Pins

 Pattern

-Pattern shape
+Pattern shape to generate

-Rotate pattern around center
+Rotate the pattern around its center (degrees)

-Pan pattern horizontally
+Pan the pattern horizontally

-Pan pattern vertically
+Pan the pattern vertically

 Color